streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 If you look at each of the first ten records, you will notice that some are cash transactions (`payment_type` is `CSH`) and do not contain credit card numbers.
 Since the non-existent number doesn't match any of the defined prefixes, the credit card type is set to `Other`.
 This isn't quite right.
 Let's stipulate that the transformer should only be called on records with a credit card number, and flag the record as an error if the credit card number is not present.

-Add the following imports to the top of CustomTransformer.scala
+Add the following import to the top of CustomTransformer.scala

-    import com.streamsets.pipeline.api.Field
     import org.apache.spark.rdd.RDD

 Add the following method to the CustomTransformer companion object, after the constant definitions: